A Timeline of the Bible

 The Bible claims the Israelites invaded Canaan.
 It was divided into city-states.
 Each little country had a fortified city as its center.

 The Israelites invaded Canaan from the east across the River Jordan.
-God caused the River Jordan to dry up to allow the Israelites to pass.
+God caused the River Jordan to dry up allowing the Israelites to pass.
 They then destroyed the city of Ai.

 However, the people of Gibeon tricked the Israelites into making a treaty with them.
 The kings of five cities then attacked the Gibeonites, angry that they had made peace with the invaders.
 The Gibeonites appealed to Joshua for help so the Israelites fought and defeated the five kings near Gibeon.
 Afterward, they conquered most of the southern cities of Canaan.